ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 ```

 #### 4.2 Run the application in a Kubernetes or OpenShift cluster

-Before running the app in localhost, you need to push to image in a container registry.
-Please change the `<Image Registry> and <Project Name>` based on your configuration.
+Prior to deployment push to image to a container registry.
+Please change the `<Image Registry>` and `<Project Name>` below based on your configuration.
 ```
 docker tag dash-app-grpc:latest <Image Registry>/<Project Name>/dash-app-grpc:latest
 ```
 ```
 docker push <Image Registry>/<Project Name>/dash-app-grpc:latest
 ```

 All the deployment files are in the deployment directory.
 In deployment.yaml file you need to modify set the image location based on the image you built in the previous step.

 **Image:** `<Image Registry>/<Project Name>/dash-app-grpc:latest`